freeCodeCamp/boilerplate-project-sudoku-solver/README.md

 ### Testing and additional notes

-* To run the tests on Glitch, set NODE_ENV to `test` without quotes.
+* To run the tests on Repl.it, set NODE_ENV to test without quotes in the .env file.
-* To run the tests in the console, use the command `npm run test`.
-To open the Glitch console, first click "Tools" in the bottom left corner and then click "Terminal".
+* To run the tests in the console, use the command npm run test.
+To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell".
 * All logic can go into `public/sudoku-solver.js`.
 * Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`.